Hymenoptera. The bees, bumblebees, ants, wasps and saw flies belong to that

 Length: 7 - 15 mm.
 June - October.

-Pimpla spec Tribe Pimplini.
+Pimpla spec.
+Tribe

 Subfamily Pimplinae.
 Family Ichneumon wasps, Ichneumonidae.

-olysphincta group
+Polysphincta group

 of genera in Ephialtini (Pimplinae).
 Family Ichneumon wasps,